|

 is indeed the Coming King.
 And so, that is very objective faith.
 Its

 not just "Believing in God" vaguely.
-People say, "Oh I believe in God,"
+People say, "Oh I believe

 or "I believe in Jesus."
 There were people in the time of Christ who